Advantages WG

 Test activities

-The Arctic conditions in the NSPA are vastly exploited for test activities by European industry and an important capacity for value chains in many industries.
+The Arctic regions are widely used for test activities by European industry, offering important capacity for value chains in many industries.
 The cold climate, big land areas, infrastructure and technical competence provide important environments for European testbeds in areas such as transport and smart cities.
-Space technology and infrastructure: The NSPA profit from the strong knowledge hubs surrounding the space universities and institutes and is particularly suitable both for launching satellites and collection of data from satellites in polar orbit.

 Distance spanning technologies

-E-health, hospitals, technology, infrastructure.
-The sparsely population and vast geography in combination with limited geographical resources forces the public and private actors of NSPA to be innovative to provide healthcare services to the public.
+E-health, hospitals, technology, infrastructure: The sparsely population and vast geography in combination with limited geographical resources forces the public and private actors of NSPA to be innovative to provide healthcare services to the public.
 They collaborate in clusters to develop new solutions for E-health in the academic world and are also tested and applied by health care providers in the region.

 Biobased innovation